frezazadeh/frezazadeh.github.io/_pages/about.md

 He was a <a href="https://www.5gstepfwd.eu/#home" target="_blank" rel="noopener noreferrer">Marie Skłodowska-Curie Ph.D.</a> fellow and won five different IEEE/IEEE ComSoc grants,
 two <a href="https://www.cost.eu/" target="_blank" rel="noopener noreferrer">European Cooperation in Science and Technology (COST)</a> grants,
 and a <a href="https://agaur.gencat.cat/ca/inici/" target="_blank" rel="noopener noreferrer">Catalan Government Ph.D.</a> grant.
-As an active member of ACM and IEEE, he has contributed 33+ publications and three books and completed 295+ peer reviews.
+As an active member of ACM and IEEE, he has contributed <a href="https://scholar.google.com/citations?user=4V5XoVAAAAAJ&hl=en" target="_blank" rel="noopener noreferrer">33+ publications</a> and three books and completed <a href="https://www.webofscience.com/wos/author/record/AAH-5623-2021" target="_blank" rel="noopener noreferrer">295+ peer reviews</a>.
 He is actively serves as Speaker, Organizer, Chair, Reviewer, and TPC member in IEEE, as well as Guest Editor in Elsevier.
 He is an expert in Applied XAI and Generative AI, working on pre-training, fine-tuning, aligning, and deploying large language models (LLMs) and foundation models for applications such as code generation, drug discovery, telecom, content processing, simulation automation, time series, business recommendation systems,